 Q&A Session - Telehealth for Opioid Use Disorder during the COVID-19 Pandemic and Beyond

-This is part of the third webinar in the telehealth series for the Opioid Response Network (ORN).
+This is the Q&A session for the third webinar in the telehealth series for the Opioid Response Network (ORN).

 There have been significant telehealth legal, regulatory, and reimbursement changes at the federal and state level in the context of the COVID-19 pandemic.
 These changes have allowed for a rapid expansion of telehealth nationally, including for the assessment and treatment of mental health and substance use disorders.